nathan-wisner-ms/MigrationDiscoveryTool/README.md

 # Instructions

-* Fill out ```config.ini``` with information about the database.
+* Fill out ```databaseDetails.csv``` with information about the databases.
 You can get all the data from the azure portal and look in the Connection String for psql
 * Using **Python 3.8**, either in a terminal using ```python main.py``` or ```python3 main.py```
 * After this, 4 folders should be created, and their files will be in the format of {DBNAME}{FILETYPE}.
 E.g: pgValidTables.csv for the database pg
     * Errors